SHUR1K-N/WiFi-Mangoapple-Resources/README.md

 7. Try running `wpc-tools format_sd` again (from *outside* the /sd/ directory)
 8. If none of this works, try another USB flash drive altogether (multiple people have reported this fixed it)

+## No ″Install to SD″ button for modules
+1. Re-install missing packages using `wpc-tools missing_packages`

 ## Going back to the Mango's stock firmware
 1. Get to the recovery mode again (as shown in the video)
 2. Flash the [original router firmware](https://dl.gl-inet.com/router/mt300n-v2/stable)
+3.